mainaGioia/Home4Students/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Made for the Home4Students student house in Technikerstraße 7, Innsbruck.
-With the hope that it can make the tenants' life easier :)
+Hoping that it can make the tenants' life easier :)

 ### Android